Robert E. Lee (FCC): Background

-Robert E. Lee was born on March 31, 1912, in Chicago to a family of Irish immigrants.
+Robert Emmet Lee was born on March 31, 1912, in Chicago to a family of Irish immigrants.
 He had at least one sibling, a brother Edward.
 In the 1920s, He attended St. Vincent's Grammar School.
 In 1935, he graduated from DePaul University's College of Commerce and Law.

 Career

 In 1932, while still a student, Lee began his career as a night clerk and auditor at the Congress Hotel in Chicago.
 In 1933, he had become assistant auditor at the Great Northern Hotel in Chicago.
 In 1935, he became auditor of the Roosevelt Hotel in St. Louis, Missouri.
 Later that year, he became auditor of the American Bond and Mortgage Company Bondholders Protective Committee.

 In 1938 through 1941, Lee served as a special agent of the Federal Bureau of Investigation and worked in Washington, Newark, New York City, and Chicago.
 From 1941 to 1946, he became a chief FBI clerk and then administrative assistant to J. Edgar Hoover.

 In 1946 through 1953, Lee became director of Surveys and Investigations on the U.S. House Appropriations Committee.